Using ASP.NET to Prompt a User to Save When Leaving a Page

 will run, submitting the form or redirecting the user, which causes the browser to again prompt the user, asking them if they are sure

 they want to leave the page.
-To suppress this second message, we simply set needToConfirm to false for
+To suppress this second message, we simply set needToConfirm

 0.75 seconds.
 What this does, is when the hyperlink is first clicked, it prompts the user.
 If the user clicks OK, and the JavaScript